Snapshotting

 snapdir id ./my-dir

-Run it again on the same content (even on another machine) and you get the exact same ID. snapdir id can also read a manifest from stdin, so you can hash a manifest you produced earlier without re-walking the directory:
+Run it again on the same content (even on another machine) and you get the exact same ID.
+When PATH is omitted, snapdir id can read a manifest from stdin, so you can hash a manifest you produced earlier without re-walking the directory:

 snapdir manifest ./my-dir | snapdir id